Skip to main content

 If we break it down by each word, McKinsey has the following definitions that I found useful to explain the topic:

 • Diversity refers to who is represented in the workforce.
-Some examples of diversity in workplaces include gender, age, ethnic as well as physical ability and neurodiversity.
+Some examples of diversity in workplaces include gender, age, ethnic as well as physical ability, and neurodiversity.

-• Equity refers to fair treatment for all people, so that the norms, practices, and policies in place ensure identity is not predictive of opportunities or workplace outcomes.
+• Equity refers to fair treatment for all people so that the norms, practices, and policies in place ensure identity is not predictive of opportunities or workplace outcomes.

 • Inclusion refers to how the workforce experiences the workplace and the degree to which organizations embrace all employees and enable them to make meaningful contributions.

 A highlight of 2024 for me was a panel we had at the Seer Summit.
-Women across the company shared their experiences of motherhood, cultural gender-based expectations, the challenges faced by women who taught, worked in cybersecurity for 20+ years, and so much more.
+Women from across teams and levels came together as a fireside chat to discuss their experiences on:

 The DE&I committee at Panaseer